unikent/kent-bar/.github/pull-request-template.md

 - [ ] Product owner/stakeholders updated (if no Trello/FP ticket)

 ### PR: Feature branch -> develop
+Brief summary of what changes have been made
 - Trello: link to trello card *(if applicable)*
 - FootPrints: ticket number *(if applicable)*